This is what you should do…

-California’s Fair Employment and Housing Act, as well as Title VII of the Civil Rights Act of 1964, makes it illegal for employers to allow anyone to be sexually harassed at work, regardless of one’s gender, race, sex, religion, sexual orientation or national origin.
-By placing the onus on employers, it holds them accountable for creating a work environment that is free from harassment.
-Hence, sexual harassment in the workplace is illegal when employers knowingly ignore its presence and/or do not take the appropriate steps to ensure that the harassment stops.
+California’s Fair Employment and Housing Act as well as Title VII of the Civil Rights Act of 1964 makes it illegal for employers to allow anyone to be sexually harassed at work, regardless of one’s gender, race, sex, religion, sexual orientation or national origin.
+By placing the responsibility on employers, it holds the company accountable for creating a work environment that is free from harassment.
+Therefore, sexual harassment in the workplace is illegal when employers knowingly ignore its presence and/or do not take the appropriate steps to ensure that the harassment stops.

-Complaint Process With a Government Agency
+Complaint Process with a Government Agency

 Furthermore, employers are free to fire at-will employees without reason.
-Therefore, it is not uncommon for an employer to dismiss an accused employee, regardless of the findings of the investigation, in efforts to navigate out of a difficult situation.
-Consequently, it is common for an employer to side with the accuser rather than the accused, so as to avoid any potential future complaints.
-The nuances that surround these types of complicated terminations may warrant hiring the services of an attorney, especially if the employment discharge reason is unlawful.
-In situations where the results of an investigation lead to an employee being fired based on false claims, it is best to hire a lawyer to assist with negotiating an exit package from the company.
+Therefore, it’s not uncommon for an employer to dismiss an accused employee, regardless of the findings of the investigation.
+In most cases, it’s common for an employer to side with the accuser rather than the accused to avoid any potential future complaints.
+This type of termination can be legally complicated and may call for hiring an attorney, especially if the reason for the termination is unlawful.
+Again, in situations where the results of an investigation lead to an employee being fired based on false claims, it’s best to hire an experienced attorney to assist with negotiating an exit package from the company.

 Wrongful Termination Compensation Awards